 The best you sits up straight and leans slightly forward, makes eye contact, remembers to smile and show personality, and talks in a clear, well-modulated voice.
 Don’t whisper, mumble, or fidget.

 Practice will also help you overcome issues like fidgeting so again, there is more reason to prepare.
 If you can record yourself in practice, do it!
 You will rapidly see what needs to be fixed.

-While the how might change, the goal remains the same: Present the BEST you to the interviewer by focusing on knowing the job and the company and having clear answers and stories that demonstrate why you are the best fit for their position.
+While the "how" of your job interview might change, the goal remains the same: Present the BEST you to the interviewer by focusing on knowing the job and the company and having clear answers and stories that demonstrate why you are the best fit for their position.
 You can do it!

 Laura DeCarlo is recognized as the career industry’s ‘career hero’ making a difference to both job seekers and career professionals as the founder of Career Directors International.
 She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, Resumes for Dummies,and Job Search Bloopers.
 Follow Laura on Twitter at @careerhero.